DXHeroes/ai-dev-setup/README.md

 # AI Development Kit for Your IDE

-A comprehensive toolkit to enhance your development workflow with AI-powered tools like GitHub Copilot.
-This repository serves as a starting point for your own AI-enhanced development setup, currently focused on Visual Studio Code with GitHub Copilot.
+A comprehensive toolkit to enhance your development workflow with AI-powered tools for IDE's.
+This repository serves as a starting point for your own AI-enhanced development setup, currently focused on Visual Studio Code with GitHub Copilot and Cursor.

 ## Overview

 This repository provides:

+- **Cursor Rules Integration**: Intelligent, context-aware AI assistance with auto-attached rules for TypeScript API development
 - **GitHub Copilot Integration**: Custom instructions and configuration to tailor AI assistance for TypeScript API development
 - **Advanced Prompting Techniques**: Documentation on creating more effective prompts for AI coding assistants
 - **Workflow Tips**: Best practices for accelerating API development with AI tools

 ## Repository Structure

+- **`/.cursor`**: Cursor AI rules that automatically activate based on file context plus example MCP config file
-- **`/github`**: Contains resources for customizing GitHub Copilot behavior, including configuration files and usage guidelines
+- **`/.github`**: Contains resources for customizing GitHub Copilot behavior, including configuration files and usage guidelines
 - **`/prompting`**: Documentation on advanced prompting techniques such as:
   - Chain of Thought (CoT)
   - Meta-Prompting